Iowa One Call Law

 The Office of the Attorney General vigorously enforces the One Call Law.

-If a court determines that an excavator who is subject to a previous injunction again violates the One Call law, the court may impose additional fines or even incarceration.
+If a court determines that a party who is subject to a previous injunction again violates the One Call law, the court may impose additional fines or even incarceration.

 This information should help excavators, homeowners, and utility operators avoid damages, and also help protect personal and public safety.